Quality Measure Implementation Guide

 Audience

-The audience for this IG includes software developers of measure authoring tools such as the US Centers for Medicare & Medicaid Services (CMS) Measure Authoring Tool (MAT) and Measure Authoring Development Integrated Environment (MADiE); measure developers who will specify clinical quality measures using FHIR and CQL; software developers and implementers who will implement the quality measures specified in FHIR and CQL in their institutions or in their vendor products; institutions and organizations who wish to use FHIR and CQL to express and implement quality measures within their health systems; and local, regional, and national quality reporting agencies who wish to receive and process quality reporting documents that are based on measures specified in FHIR and CQL.
+The audience for this IG includes software developers of measure authoring tools such as the US Centers for Medicare & Medicaid Services (CMS) Measure Authoring Development Integrated Environment (MADiE); measure developers who will specify clinical quality measures using FHIR and CQL; software developers and implementers who will implement the quality measures specified in FHIR and CQL in their institutions or in their vendor products; institutions and organizations who wish to use FHIR and CQL to express and implement quality measures within their health systems; and local, regional, and national quality reporting agencies who wish to receive and process quality reporting documents that are based on measures specified in FHIR and CQL.

 Approach